Holi, the festival of colours, is just around the corner. Whether it is kids or adults, everyone enjoys Holi and plays with enthusiasm.

 Just like we protect ourselves before playing Holi, it is also important to protect your money from yourself (yes, you heard it right) and market volatility.

 The savings account is one of the simplest saving options that most people can open instantly and deposit their money.
 Saving money is important as it helps us to achieve our financial goals.
-However, most of us are not able to save adequately for our goals.
+However, most of us cannot save adequately for our goals.
 We come in between ourselves and saving goals.

-One easy way to make sure that we are always spot on with your savings is to save a certain percentage of your income without fail.
+One simple way to make sure that we are always spot on with your savings is to save a certain percentage of your income without fail.
 If you have two savings accounts, then you can set up a standing instruction that transfers a certain proportion of your income to another account.
-This will make sure that your money is liquid and you can withdraw easily through the ATM card or net banking etc.
+This will make sure that your money is liquid and you can withdraw easily through ATM.

 Moreover, recurring deposits (RD) and fixed deposits (FD) are also safe ways to deposit your money and earn higher interest rates.
 In recurring deposits, customers can save a certain percentage of money every month.
 Currently, you can open an RD with your mobile banking app and the RD amount is automatically transferred from your savings account to your recurring account.
 Fixed deposit is also a safe option where customers can deposit a higher amount at one go.

-We believe that one savings account or fixed deposits in one bank are sufficient.
-However, having at least two savings accounts can be beneficial to you.
+While one savings account is essential, having at least two savings accounts can be beneficial to you.
 While you may have one salary account, you can have another savings account that offers a higher interest rate without any minimum average minimum balance.
 Online savings account such as Kotak 811 can be opened instantly after downloading the mobile banking app.
-This savings account can be used for various purposes such as an emergency fund, splurge account etc.
+This savings account can be used for various purposes such as an emergency fund, splurge account.

 Moreover, you need to be careful while depositing your hard-earned money in cooperative banks or small finance banks.
 If you have saving accounts in such banks, you can look at diversifying and opening bank accounts with big banks.